 Slaughter's San Bernardino Ranch is now divided between Nature Conservancy holdings (the San Bernardino National Wildlife Refuge) and a museum owned by the Floyd Johnson Foundation.
 The museum encompasses several original ranch buildings, ponds and ruins of an army camp built just east of the ranch structures in 1911.

 Located 15 miles east of Douglas (Click map to your left for a printable enlargement), you're less than an hour from Bisbee when you park beside the Slaughter Ranch corral.
 The last 14 miles from Douglas to the ranch is on a well-maintained dirt road (Geronimo Trail) but be aware that rainy weather can create some slippery conditions.
 Slaughter's San Bernardino Ranch is a Registered National Historic Landmark.
 It's maintained entirely with private funds, no public money is involved.
-Entry fee is $8 per person (under 14 years old free).
-San Bernardino Ranch (Slaughter Ranch) is open to visitors Wednesday through Sunday from 10 AM until 3:30 PM.
+Visitor fee is $8 per person (under 14 years old free).
+San Bernardino Ranch (Slaughter Ranch) is open to visitors Wednesday through Sunday from 9:30 AM until 3:30 PM.
 Call 520-678-7935 for more info--or to verify the hours before making the drive out to the ranch.

 Our map is courtesy of Cochise County Tourism Council, full version is linked under the maps list at your upper right.

 Let's learn about John Slaughter and his beautiful ranch: